MikuAuahDark/lily/README.md

 * newVideoStream (`love.video.newVideoStream`)

-\* - The used function is different in LOVE 0.11.0, but it still can be used and the function name (and signature) in Lily remains same.
+\* - The used function is different in LOVE 11.0, but it still can be used and the function name (and signature) in Lily remains same.

+\*\* - Only on supported systems and requires at least LOVE 11.0

 *************************************************